-The side airbag system is triggered in the event of an accident of a certain severity in the depicted area.
-The ignition must be on.
+The side airbag system is triggered in the event of an accident of a certain severity.
+The ignition needs to be switched on.

 The risk of injury to the upper body and pelvis in the event of a side-on collision is considerably reduced.